Activities and Programs

 Residence halls and apartments are more than just places to study and sleep; they are communities where students learn to live with people of different values, behaviors and beliefs.

-Nearly all juniors and seniors live in North Village apartments.
-Juniors typically live in shared bedroom apartments, while some juniors and most seniors live private bedroom apartments. .
-The Vinings apartment community, located across the street from campus, is used as overflow housing for students only when housing demand exceeds on-campus capacity.
-Although a few single rooms on campus are available, most students are housed in double and triple occupancy rooms.
+Generally, juniors and seniors live in apartment-style housing.
+Juniors typically live in shared bedroom apartments, while some juniors and most seniors live private bedroom apartments.
+Although a few single rooms on campus are available, most students are housed in double or triple occupancy rooms.
 Rooms may be re-configured to accommodate three people comfortably and safely when necessary.

 In traditional residence halls, students are not permitted to visit on hallways or in the rooms of students of the opposite sex except during visitation hours, which occur from 10 a.m. to 2 a.m. daily.
-In co-educational halls, visitation regulations are the same as in other residence halls, and the staffs in both buildings are specially trained to offer activities that encourage healthy interaction between women and men.
-Students residing in North Village, the Vinings, and other campus apartments follow a self-regulated visitation program.
+In co-educational halls, visitation regulations are the same as in other residence halls, and the staff are specially trained to offer activities that encourage healthy interaction between women and men.
+Students residing in North Village follow a self-regulated visitation program.

 Housing and Residence Life staff communicates with new students about roommates, room assignments and policies.
 Housing regulations and expectations covering care of property, maintenance, safety and social conduct are published in Furman’s Student Handbook .

 All students must plan to live in campus housing for four years.
-Exceptions will be considered for students who are commuting from home, married, have a dependent to care for or who have a documented and approved medical or disability accommodation.
+Exceptions will be considered for students who are commuting from home, married, non-traditional, have a dependent to care for or who have a documented and approved accommodation through SOAR.
 All students living off-campus must have approval from Housing and Residence Life.
-Additionally, students planning to continue study beyond the fourth year should plan to live off-campus.
+Additionally, students planning to continue study beyond their fourth year may request on-campus housing, but space is limited and not guaranteed.

-Eligible veterans and dependents may certify their standing at Furman University through Enrollment Services.
+Eligible veterans, dependents and active duty students may certify their enrollment to use educational benefits at Furman University through Enrollment Services.

 Student Rights and Regulations